aahmad4/FakeNewsify/README.md

 </p>

 <p align="center">
-Devpost submission can be found here: https://devpost.com/software/fakenewsify-news-credibility-checker
+Devpost submission can be found here: <a href="https://devpost.com/software/fakenewsify-news-credibility-checker" target="_blank">devpost.com/software/fakenewsify-news-credibility-checker</a>
 </p>

 <p align="center">
-A link to a small YouTube demo can be found here: https://www.youtube.com/watch?v=rbDgyr0pr6o
+A link to a small YouTube demo can be found here: <a href="https://www.youtube.com/watch?v=rbDgyr0pr6o" target="_blank">youtube.com/watch?v=rbDgyr0pr6o</a>
 </p>

 <p align="center">
-The app is currently deployed to heroku, you can check it out here: https://fakenewsify.herokuapp.com/
+The app is currently deployed to heroku, you can check it out here: <a href="https://fakenewsify.herokuapp.com" target="_blank">fakenewsify.herokuapp.com</a>
 </p>

 ## Screenshots Of Core Pages